rbcaputo/tonesync/README.md

   * Stability over time
 * The math is trivial; the perception design is not

-**If you strip away labels, every one of these systems reduces to:**
+If we strip away labels, every one of these systems reduces to:
 `A stable carrier + slow time-domain modulation + gentle transitions`

 ---